-While a diet to "reset" your hormones may not work, there are several options when it comes to diets that have been scientifically proven to help with weight loss.
-If you're looking for a healthy eating pattern and something sustainable, try the Mediterranean diet or the DASH diet, both of which are inclusive of all foods in moderation and emphasize a whole-food and plant-based eating pattern.
+While a diet to "reset" your hormones may not work, there are several options when it comes to programs that have been scientifically proven to help with weight loss.
+If you're looking for a nutritious, sustainable eating pattern, try the Mediterranean or DASH diet, both of which include all foods in moderation and emphasize whole-food and plant-based meals.

 The Bottom Line

 There is no evidence to support that this program influences any hormones in your body other than insulin, which can be heavily affected by diet.

 Just as you're not able to target specific areas in your body for weight loss, per the American Council on Exercise — for example, you can't lose weight in your thighs alone — there's no research to support that you can "target" your hormones through the food you eat.